rocklobster-in/swv/rules/README.md

 If an `accept` property is specified, the file type must match one of file types that the property defines.

-## stepnumber

-A `stepnumber` rule verifies that the field specified by the `field` property is empty or has a numerical value that matches one of the allowed values calculated based on the `base` and `interval` properties.
-Specifically, when the field value is equal to the base value plus an integral multiple of the interval value, the rule is validated.

-Both the `base` and `interval` properties must have an integer or a floating-point number value.
-The use of an `any` keyword, which HTML supports as the `step` attribute value, is not supported.

 ## enum

 An `enum` rule verifies that the field specified by the `field` property is empty or that it has a value exactly the same as one of the array items specified by the `accept` property.